 And in an industry that lags, second to last to construction, the representation of black women in energy leadership is appalling.

-Pink Petro salutes these accomplished African American women in energy and all the things they are doing to shift our industry and drive a new energy future.
+Pink Petro salutes these accomplished African American women in energy and all the things they are doing to shift our industry.

 CEO of LG Chem Power Inc and ‘Battery Czar’: Denise Gray